lgraubner/larsgraubner.com/src/pages/tree-picture-folder-structures/index.md

 categories:
   - Tooling
 date: 2016-10-09T08:00:06+00:00
-description: "This article explains how to easily picture your projects folder structure using the command line programm tree for unix systems."
+description: This article explains how to easily picture your projects folder structure using the command line programm tree for unix systems.
-title: "Using tree to picture folder structures"
+title: Using tree to picture folder structures
-url: /tree-picture-folder-structures/
 ---

 A couple days ago I was documenting the architecture of a website and wanted to write down the folder structure on a wiki page.
 After struggling with writing it down by hand which was not quite readable I searched for other solutions and found the handy tool tree.

 `tree` is a simple cli tool for unix systems to print folder structures recursively to the console.
 It can be installed on macOS via [homebrew][1] and is also available for all common Linux distributions.